How to Draw Use Case Diagram?

 Open use case diagram

-2. Let's draw the goals that can be achieved by teacher first.
+2. Let's draw the goals that can be achieved by the teacher first.
 Select Actor from the diagram toolbar.

 Select actor